mohammadabidhafiz1294/Obsidian-Vault/TECHNO Services/Docker Tutorial/Docker-Chat-Sheet.md

     gzip -dc image.tgz | docker import - flat-image-name
     ```

-### Monitor system resource utilization for running containers
+### Monitor System Resource Utilization for Running Containers

 To check the CPU, memory, and network I/O usage of a single container, you can use: